how many puppies can a doberman have

 That being said, older dogs have the most comprehensive range, having the capacity to bear more puppies than younger dogs but often having fewer.
 Therefore, the average litter size for a young dog only two years old is about eight puppies.

-A Doberman’s average litter comprises seven years, from three to seven years.
-At eight and nine years old, Dobermans have an average of six pups per litter.
+A Doberman’s average litter is seven years, from three to seven years.
+Dobermans have an average of six pups per litter at eight and nine years old.
 A further breakdown is as follows:

 Kennel clubs often will not allow breeders to register a litter out of a dam older than eight years.